Health & Wellness

 What causes arthritis in dogs?

-Unfortunately, the cause of arthritis (pain and inflammation of one or several joints) is sometimes unknown, Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, says.
+Unfortunately, the cause of arthritis (pain and inflammation of one or several joints) is sometimes unknown, Dr. Aliya McCullough, Fetch’s on-staff veterinarian, says.
 But, joint trauma, injury to a knee ligament, elbow or hip dysplasia or any other joint disease can be behind this condition.

 According to Dr. McCullough, all dogs — regardless of breed, gender or age — are susceptible to arthritis, especially if they’re at a high risk of developing joint diseases.